Nivedck/Billing-System/README.md

 # 📟 Billing-System (Qt C++)

 A simple supermarket billing system with a GUI built using **Qt** and **C++**.
-This app allows a cashier to select products, calculate totals (including tax), and manage a cart-based billing flow.
+This app allows a cashier to select products, calculate totals (including tax), and manage a cart-based billing flow with real-time product search, an admin panel, and a database-driven catalog.

 ![Screenshot](screenshot.png)

 ## ✨ Features

-- Predefined product catalog (hardcoded, can be expanded later)
+- Product catalog loaded from **SQLite** database
-- Add items to cart by entering product code and quantity
+- Add items to cart by entering **product name** with auto-suggestions
+- **Admin Panel** to add and delete products from the database
 - Auto-calculates subtotal, tax (5%), and total
 - Displays itemized bill with price and quantity
 - Clean Qt-based user interface (QTableWidgets, QLabel, QPushButton, etc.)